jquery/contribute.jquery.org/pages/style-guide/css.md

 - Indentation with tabs.
 - No whitespace at the end of line or on blank lines.
-- Use a space after a property name’s colon, do not use a space before the colon.
+- Use a space after a property name's colon, do not use a space before the colon.
 - Put a space before `{` in rule declaration.
 - Place the closing brace of a rule declaration on a new line.
 - Have each property declaration within a rule declaration begin on a new line.